scribe-org/Scribe-Android/README.md

 ### Code

-The Scribe team would like to thank all the great software that made Scribe-Android's development possible.
+The Scribe community would like to thank all the great software that made Scribe-Android's development possible.

 <details><summary><strong>List of referenced code</strong></summary>
 <p>